You have epilepsy. People with epilepsy have seizures. A seizure is a sudden brief change in the electrical and chemical activity in the brain.

 Activity and Lifestyle

 You should get plenty of sleep and try to keep as regular a schedule as possible.
 Try to avoid too much stress.
+Avoid alcohol as well as recreational drug use.

 Make sure your home is safe to help prevent injuries if a seizure takes place: